 - Set expectations – Train each fast-casual employee to do what it takes to elevate the customer experience.
 If all employees are targeting the same goal, the culture will be consistent and productive.

 - Be a present and approachable leader – Actively coach employees on how their actions enhance or harm the culture of the fast-casual restaurant.
 Even negative behaviors can be thoughtfully addressed, reinforcing a supportive culture.
-“If we are not actively shaping that culture, someone else is.”
 It is also important to value each employee’s feedback.
 For example, frequently ask employees for ways to continually improve the restaurant’s culture.
 A business’ culture is always evolving; clinging to static rules and standard operating procedures will not ensure a restaurant culture truly represents’ its staff and identity.

 - Equip employees to thrive – As employees become more experienced, demonstrate your trust in them by giving them more responsibility.
 This sense of nurturing empowers employees to have a personal stake in the daily business.
 Most want to succeed, to justify your faith in them by becoming a valued employee.